 In 2023, Tim Scott was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

-In a 2023 interview, Tim Scott said he would sign a 20-week federal abortion ban into law if elected president.
+In a 2023 interview, Tim Scott stated that he would sign a 20-week federal abortion ban into law if elected president, reinforcing his pro-life stance.

 On January 21, 2024, Tim Scott announced his engagement to Mindy Noce.